salim-bamaud/Laravel-session-shoppingCart-example/README.md

-# Laravel Shopping Cart Example
+# Laravel Store Shopping Cart In Session Example

 This is a simple Laravel project that demonstrates how to store and retrieve shopping cart data from and to the session without using any external packages.
 The project provides a basic implementation of managing a shopping cart for an e-commerce website.